 And whatever you do, don’t forget about the goat cheese.
 Never forget about the goat cheese.
 No.

 Hey, it’s nice to be back.

-- 4 plus 1 tablespoons butter (or more if you'd like)
+- 4 tablespoons butter, or more if you'd like

 - 1 medium cauliflower, broken into small florets